andrewchambers/bupstash/doc/man/bupstash-diff.1.md

 ## QUERY CACHING

-The list-contents command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.
+The diff command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.

 ## OPTIONS